AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 Unknown is not the same as unsafe.
 The property may be false, or it may be true but difficult for this method to prove.
 Later posts will show how tighter bounds and search can resolve some unknown cases.

-## What have we actually proved about April?

-A successful certificate sounds strong: every image in
-$S(x_0,\epsilon)$ remains classified as cat.
-Its limits are just as important:

-- It covers changes inside $S(x_0,\epsilon)$, not rotations, camera effects, or larger changes unless the threat model includes them.
-- It protects this photo of April, not every photo of April and not every cat.
-- It proves the class required by the specification.
-If we instead certified whatever class the model originally predicted, that class could be wrong.
-A model can be robustly wrong.
-- It applies to the verified model and operations.
-Preprocessing, surrounding software, and deployment conditions need separate coverage if they matter.
-- It relies on the mathematical and numerical assumptions of the verifier.

-Certification is therefore evidence for a precise part of a larger reliability or safety argument.
-It is not a synonym for safety.
-When reading a certification claim, always ask which model, threat model, property, and assumptions it covers.

 ## Where the series goes next